sunpy/sunraster/docs/IRISMapCubeSequence.rst

 Sequence Attributes
 ^^^^^^^^^^^^^^^^^^^

-Our IRISMapCubeSequence object, called ``my_sequence`` is now created and checked, we can be interested in the structure of our object.
+Our IRISMapCubeSequence object, here called ``my_sequence`` is now created and inspected, we can look into its structure.

 - ``my_sequence.data`` : In this attribute, we can find the data array of our sequence.
 - ``my_sequence.meta`` : The meta data contains a lot of information which are not inside